Jorge Martín fastest in preseason test at Motorland Aragon

 Second fastest – Joan Mir

 "I'm very happy with that," grinned 16-year-old Spaniard Joan Mir who starts his second Cup season.
-"We really made some big steps forward with the bike and for Aragon I would say it is just about perfect."

-Jerez is of course different and we'll have to see but for sure we have a good starting point.
+"We really made some big steps forward with the bike and for Aragon I would say it is just about perfect.
+Jerez is of course different and we'll have to see but for sure we have a good starting point."

 "Coming here I was aiming for the top 5 but it is a bit of a surprise to have run in the top two or three through the test, I didn't expect it.
 I am really looking forward to Jerez, it's a track I really like."